ProjectSidewalk/sidewalk-quality-analysis/README.md

 # sidewalk-quality-analysis
-In this project, we aim to infer the quality of Project Sidewalk users based on their interactions with our system--both low-level interactions like mouse clicks and moves--as well as higher-level, more application related interactions (amount of panning on a street view image, etc.).
+In this project, we aim to infer the quality of Project Sidewalk users based on their interactions with our system—both low-level interactions like mouse clicks and moves—as well as higher-level, more application related interactions (amount of panning on a street view image, etc.).
 More details are in our Dropbox folder [`ProjectSidewalk_PredictingUserQuality`](https://www.dropbox.com/home/ProjectSidewalk_PredictingUserQuality)

 ## Running the notebook locally using Anaconda